-- initiate clinical trials of a bemnifosbuvir combination regimen for the treatment of patients with COVID-19; - advance the development of our other product candidates, including the ongoing clinical development of AT-752 for the treatment and prevention of dengue, our planned clinical development of bemnifosbuvir in combination with ruzasvir for the treatment of HCV, and the preclinical development of potential other product candidates, including for the treatment of RSV; - continue to discover and develop additional product candidates; - seek regulatory and marketing approvals for product candidates that successfully complete clinical trials, if any; - establish manufacturing and supply chain capacity sufficient to provide commercial quantities of any product candidates for which we may obtain marketing approval, if any; - establish a sales, marketing, internal systems and distribution infrastructure to commercialize any products for which we may obtain regulatory approval, if any, in geographies in which we plan to commercialize our products ourselves or with co-promotion collaborators; - maintain, expand, protect and enforce our intellectual property portfolio; - hire additional staff, including clinical, scientific, technical, regulatory, operational, financial, commercial and support personnel, to execute our business plan and support our product development and potential future commercialization efforts; - more extensively utilize external vendors for support with respect to research, development, manufacturing, commercialization, regulatory, pharmacovigilance and other functions; - acquire or in-license commercial products, additional product candidates and technologies; - make milestone, royalty or other payments under the license agreement we entered into in December 2021 with MSD International GmbH, an affiliate of Merck & Co, Inc. ("Merck") with respect to the development and commercialization of ruzasvir and any future in-license agreements relating to other product candidates; and - incur additional legal, accounting and other expenses in operating our business as a public company.
+- initiate clinical trials of a potential bemnifosbuvir combination regimen for the treatment of patients with COVID-19; - continue to discover and develop additional product candidates;

+- seek regulatory and marketing approvals for product candidates that successfully complete clinical trials, if any; - establish manufacturing and supply chain capacity sufficient to provide commercial quantities of any product candidates for which we may obtain marketing approval, if any; - establish a sales, marketing, internal systems and distribution infrastructure to commercialize any products for which we may obtain regulatory approval, if any, in geographies in which we plan to commercialize our products ourselves or with co-promotion collaborators; - maintain, expand, protect and enforce our intellectual property portfolio; - hire additional staff, including clinical, scientific, technical, regulatory, operational, financial, commercial and support personnel, to execute our business plan and support our product development and potential future commercialization efforts; - more extensively utilize external vendors for support with respect to research, development, manufacturing, commercialization, regulatory, pharmacovigilance and other functions; - acquire or in-license commercial products or additional product candidates and technologies; - make milestone, royalty or other payments under the license agreement we entered into in December 2021 with MSD International GmbH, an affiliate of Merck & Co, Inc. ("Merck") with respect to the development and commercialization of ruzasvir for the treatment of HCV; - make upfront, milestone, royalty or other payments in connection with any future in-license agreements relating to other product candidates; and - incur continuing and increasing legal, accounting and other expenses in operating our business as a public company.

 Furthermore, our ability to successfully develop, commercialize and license any products and generate product revenue is subject to substantial additional risks and uncertainties.
 Each of our product candidates and any future product candidate we may discover, license or otherwise acquire, will require additional preclinical and/or clinical development, regulatory approval in not less than one jurisdiction, the securing of manufacturing supply, capacity, distribution channels and expertise, the use of external vendors, the building of a commercial organization, substantial investment and significant marketing efforts before we generate any revenue from product sales.
-As a result, we expect to continue to incur operating expenses and use cash for operating activities for the foreseeable future.
-These operating expenses and use of cash have had, and will continue to have, an adverse effect on our working capital.
-Additionally, we expect to incur operating losses in foreseeable future periods.
+As a result, we expect to continue to use cash for operating activities and incur operating expenses and operating losses for the foreseeable future.
+The use of cash and incurrence of operating expenses and operating losses has had, and we expect will continue to have, an adverse effect on our working capital.

 The amount of future expenses or losses and our ability to achieve or maintain profitability in future years, if ever, are uncertain.
 We have no products that have generated any commercial revenue, do not expect to generate revenues from the commercial sale of products in the foreseeable future, and might never generate revenues from the sale of products.
-Our ability to generate product revenue and maintain profitability will depend on, among other things, successful completion of the clinical development of our product candidates; obtaining necessary regulatory approvals from the FDA and foreign regulatory authorities; establishing manufacturing and sales capabilities; market acceptance of our products, if approved, and establishing marketing infrastructure to commercialize our product candidates for which we obtain approval; and raising sufficient funds to finance our activities.
+Our ability to generate product revenue and maintain profitability will depend on, among other things, successful completion of the clinical development of our product candidates; obtaining necessary regulatory approvals from the FDA and foreign regulatory authorities; establishing manufacturing and sales capabilities; market acceptance of our products, if approved, and establishing marketing infrastructure or otherwise arranging to commercialize our product candidates for which we obtain approval; and raising sufficient funds to finance our activities.
 We might not succeed at any of these undertakings.
 If we are unsuccessful at some or all of these undertakings, our business, prospects, and results of operations may be materially adversely affected.